metamath/lamp-guide/docs/index.md

 > show one possible substitution<!-- ‡ -->.
 > You *could* click on the "Apply button and then unify, but don't;
 > select the "Cancel" button instead.
+> (You could also apply, click on undo, and select "Restore this" to
+> undo the application.)

 That would have proven step 3 using ax-2.
 However, if the expressions were more complex and we had to take multiple